patrick-231/patrick-231/README.md

 Have onboarded and trained several new employees, who have all gone on to make significant contributions to the company.

 Seeking employment opportunities at forward-thinking companies, allowing me to implement innovative strategies and increase revenue and brand growth.

+Seeking employment opportunities at forward-thinking companies, allowing me to implement innovative strategies and increase revenue and brand growth